Freeze-casting

 Freeze-cast alumina that has been partially sintered.
 The freezing direction in the image is up.

 Freeze-casting, also frequently referred to as ice-templating, is a technique that exploits the highly anisotropic solidification behavior of a solvent (often, but not exclusively, water) in a well-dispersed solution or slurry to controllably template directionally porous ceramics, polymers, metals and their hybrids.
-By subjecting an aqueous suspension or slurry to a directional temperature gradient, ice crystals will nucleate on one side and grow along the temperature gradient.
-The ice crystals will redistribute the dissolved substance and the suspended particles as they grow within the solution or slurry, effectively templating the ingredients that are distributed in the suspension or slurry.
+By subjecting a slurry to a directional temperature gradient, ice crystals will nucleate on one side and grow along the temperature gradient.
+The ice crystals will redistribute the dissolved substance and the suspended particles as they grow within the slurry, effectively templating the ingredients that are distributed in the slurry.

 Once solidification has ended, the frozen, templated composite is placed into a freeze-dryer to remove the ice.
 The resulting green body contains anisotropic macropores in a replica of the sublimated ice crystals and structures from micropores to nacre-like packing between the ceramic or metal particles in the walls.
 The walls templated by the morphology of the ice crystals often show unilateral features.
 These together build a hierarchically structured cellular structure.
 This structure is often sintered for metals and ceramics, and crosslinked for polymers, to consolidate the particulate walls and provide strength to the porous material.
 The porosity left by the sublimation of solidified fluid is typically between 2–200 μm.